dineshh-choudhary/dineshh-choudhary.github.io/src/data/about.md

 - Running
 - Hiking
 - Bike Trip
-- Space
+- Exploring Space
 - Trading
 - Algorithmic Trading
-- Financial Market Discussions
+- Engaging in Financial Market Discussions

 # Travel / Geography

-- I like Bike Trips and have done a lot of bike trips.
+- I'm an avid bike enthusiast, having embarked on numerous exciting bike trips over the years.
-- On weekends I just pick my Bike and do a breakfast ride.
+- Weekends are all about the simple pleasure of hopping on my bike and enjoying a refreshing breakfast ride.

 # Fun facts